mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Mixed operations

-Applications may, in principle, mix sending RTP and RTCP via streams and as datagrams.
-Doing so has unforeseeable implications on timing and reordering and overhead.
+As noted in {{s-d-m-guidance}}, applications may use QUIC streams, QUIC DATAGRAMs, or a mixture, and this extends to choices for RTP and RTCP.
+While applications may, in principle, mix sending RTP and RTCP via QUIC streams and via QUIC DATAGRAMs, doing so has unforeseeable implications on timing and reordering and overhead.

 Using the same QUIC primitives for both RTP and
-RTCP will be safer than mixing QUIC primitives - for example, using QUIC streams to carry RTP media payloads and QUIC DATAGRAMs to carry RTCP, or vice versa.
-If an application uses both streams and datagrams to selectively obtain reliable transmission for some RTP media payloads but not for others, it is strongly suggested that the application developer knowingly choose which RTT observations they are interested in, while remaining aware of the advice included in {{RTCP-considerations}}
+RTCP when transporting a single media stream will be safer than mixing QUIC primitives - for example, using QUIC streams to carry RTP media payloads and QUIC DATAGRAMs to carry RTCP, or vice versa.
+If an application uses both streams and datagrams to selectively obtain reliable transmission for some RTP media payloads but not for others, it is strongly suggested that the application developer knowingly choose which RTT observations they are interested in, while remaining aware of the advice included in {{RTCP-considerations}}.

+Even this awareness may not be "safe enough" - for example, {{RFC9221}} allows QUIC DATAGRAM frames to be coalesced with other QUIC frames, and recommends, but does not require, QUIC DATAGRAMs to be sent as soon as possible, or to be delivered to a receiving application immediately. {{RFC9221}} also recommends, but does not require, a QUIC implementation to provide an API for prioritization between QUIC streams and QUIC DATAGRAMs.

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}